Buck Melton: Law practice

 He practiced as a lawyer in Macon before entering politics.
-Melton served as the city attorney within the administration of former Mayor Ed Wilson (1960-1963).
+Melton served as the city attorney within the administration of former Mayor Ed Wilson (1960–1963).
 As city attorney, Melton is credited with spearheading the abolition of Macon's segregation ordinances during Mayor Wilson's tenure.
-Andrew Manis, a civil rights historian and history professor at Middle Georgia State College, has credited Melton with both the city's desegregation and the improvement ofopportunities for the African-American community during the era, "In some ways, Buck Melton was Macon's finest hour when it comes to race relations...Black leadership developed a quiet confidence in Buck Melton as a person."
+Andrew Manis, a civil rights historian and history professor at Middle Georgia State College, has credited Melton with both the city's desegregation and the improvement of opportunities for the African-American community during the era, "In some ways, Buck Melton was Macon's finest hour when it comes to race relations...Black leadership developed a quiet confidence in Buck Melton as a person."

 Melton became the President of the Greater Macon Chamber of Commerce in 1971 and president of the Macon Bar Association in 1973.
 He helped establish the Keep Macon-Bibb Beautiful Commission in 1974 and provided pro bono legal work to the organization.
 He also served on the board of directors for several organizations, including the Georgia Board of Industry and Trade, the Macon-Bibb County Urban Development Authority, the Macon State College Foundation, and the Macon Civic Club.